Please use this checklist as a guide to the application process.

 - Personal Interview

-Please use this link to begin your ILLINOIS Executive MBA application - Online application.
+Please use this link to begin your University of Illinois Executive MBA application - Online application.

 You may start the application at anytime.
 Be sure to save your work as you gather the necessary information and submit once your application is complete.